· 26 min read ·

 What the sensor data actually enables

 This is where the $8,500 starts making sense.
-Each sensor input unlocks a specific capability that passive shocks simply cannot replicate.
+Each sensor input gives the system a specific capability that passive shocks can’t replicate.

 Brake pressure data means the system knows you’re decelerating before the nose dives.
 It increases front compression damping to resist dive and keeps the chassis level under hard braking.
 Your headlights stay pointed at the road, not the ground.
 On a trail, that means controlled descents where the front suspension isn’t collapsing under its own weight transfer.